athomasq/athomasq.github.io/categories/investing/angel-criteria.md

 🐶 I like both overdogs with **unfair advantages**, and underdogs who are **scrappy, resilient, resourceful**.
 I invest in both 'brave new world" startups and 'faster better cheaper' startups.

 👥 I don't care who else is investing.
 I welcome atypical founders and unusual stories.
-What matters is your **motivation and competence**.
+What matters is your **competence and motivation**.

 ❤️ Building a startup is hard.
 I seek **founders of character**: resourceful, resilient, optimistic, curious, ambitious, competitive, and committed.
 If this is you, please [reach out](/pitch-me)!